modern-influence-of-ancient-warriors

 The Spartan warrior’s physical fitness was not a product of superior genetics alone, although the eugenic filters certainly played a role.
 It was the result of a totalizing system—the agoge, the syssitia, the land grants, the relentless psychological conditioning—that subordinated every aspect of life to the demands of the battlefield.
 They built their endurance through starvation, exposure, and violence.

 The lesson for modern readers is not to replicate the brutality or the ethical bankruptcy of a slave state.
 Instead, the Spartans offer a stark example of what the human body can achieve when it is subjected to a consistent, focused, and disciplined regimen over a lifetime.
-Their legacy is a testament to the power of physical culture when it is fully integrated into the fabric of a society.
+Their legacy is an example of the power of physical culture when it is fully integrated into the fabric of a society.
+The challenges of the modern world may be different, but the principles of progressive overload, environmental adaptation, and mental toughness remain as relevant as ever.